rensandao/CarND-Term1-P5-Vehicle_detection-Wei/README.md

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in the first step "Features Extraction" of the IPython notebook.
+The code for this step is contained in the first step "1.Features Extraction" of the IPython notebook.

 I started by reading in all the `vehicle` and `non-vehicle` images.
 The numbers of them were` 8792 vehicles` and `8968 non-vehicles` in respective.
 Basically, the dataset keep a balance.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes: